iisyafiraa/kafka/README.md

-# Consume and Produce Events from kafka Topic using Python
+# Consume and Produce Events from Kafka Topic using Python

 ## Description
 This project demonstrates how to implement a Kafka Producer and Consumer using Python to produce and consume events from a Kafka Topic.
 The events consist of random product sale data serialized using Protobuf and published to a Kafka topic.
 The Consumer then consumes this data, deserializes it, and performs basic statistics calculations such as total sales and average sales.